zicongleoqu/movie-rating-project-fullstack-backend/README.md

 There are two images: mongo and movie-rating-backend-docker-image.

 In addition, I used Docker Compose to link up these two images to simplify the process of running containers from the image.
+Simply go to the resource folder where the Dockercompose file is located and run this command: "docker compose up".